 Available from the online shop of Les Editions de Solesmes.

 The Neumz App.

 Although not strictly a liturgical book, the Neumz App, which was launched on the First Sunday of Advent (29th November 2020), is a valuable resource for anyone who wants to deepen their knowledge of the Gregorian musical heritage of the Catholic Church.
 It is part of a massive project, and makes available more than 7,000 hours of Gregorian Chant.
 Engineers of Odradek Records are recording the Benedictine nuns of the Abbey of Jouques in their daily office through the course of the entire three year liturgical cycle.
 The free version of the app allows you to listen to the daily office sung in its entirety.
-Subscribers have access to all the texts on demand, with recording, musical texts and translations available simultaneously.
+Subscribers have access to all the texts on demand (selected by date), with recording, musical texts and translations available simultaneously.
 The promotional price is 6.99 Euros a month.
 Two thirds of the revenues from subscriptions will go to the sisters to support the community of Jouques and their foundation of Notre Dame de l'Ecoute in Benin.
 You can download the Neumz app from App Store or Google Play, or subscribe to their YouTube channel.